qiuyixiang/CS-Tutorials/Tools/GNU.md

 - -D option displays assembly contents of all sections.

+- -z display all zero bytes

 - -S option display both source code and assembly code, but must be compiled with `-g` flag

+- -j --section=NAME             Only display information for section NAME

 - -M option change the output format file of assembly code